Skip to main content

 Adult applying insect repellent to a child at a park

-• Wear long sleeves, long pants, and long socks to keep ticks on the outside of clothing.
+• Wear long sleeves, long pants, and tall socks.
+This helps keep ticks on the outside of clothing rather than on your skin.

 • Wear light-colored clothing to make ticks easier to spot.

-• Tuck shirts into pants and pants into shoes or socks to keep ticks on the outside of clothing.
+• Tuck shirts into pants, and tuck pants into shoes or socks.
+This keeps ticks on the outside of clothing.

-• Tape pant legs where pants and socks meet so that ticks cannot crawl under clothes, if outdoors for a long time.
+• Take extra care if you’ll be outdoors for a long time.
+Tape pant legs where pants and socks meet so ticks can’t crawl under clothes.

 • Avoid wooded and brushy areas with tall grass and leaf litter.